Fastvue

 Contextualizing employee activity

 Monitoring employee activity, such as time spent on work-approved websites, can provide valuable insights, but it doesn't always tell the full story.
-To understand productivity more clearly, it’s important to look beyond simple metrics and consider the context of the activity.
+To better understand productivity, it’s important to look beyond simple metrics and consider the activity's context.
 For example, employees may spend time on YouTube or other ‘social’ platforms, but that time may be spent engaging with content that is relevant to their work or professional development.

-Fastvue helps to provide a clearer picture, allowing organizations to monitor exactly which YouTube videos were watched and for how long.
+Fastvue provides a clearer picture, allowing organizations to monitor exactly which YouTube videos were watched and for how long.
 This level of detail helps to contextualize activity, showing whether the time spent on these platforms is related to work objectives or personal browsing.

 Ethical data governance: protecting privacy